 Selecting Music For Your Reception Is Crucial

-As with your other services, if the DJ is a professional with a good bit of wedding experience, you should be able to give him an idea of the type of music you want (usually a mixture of all), any requests you have for the special dances, and any other favorite titles that you want to hear during the reception.
-Then go ahead and enjoy your day, knowing that your DJ has the situation under control.
+As with your other services, if the DJ is a professional with a good bit of wedding experience, you should be able to give him an idea of the type of music you want. (usually a mixture of all)

+If your DJ is a professional, absolutely the worst thing you can do is give him a list of 100 songs you want to hear.
 First off, your reception won’t last that long.
 A max. of only 20 songs can be played in an hour.
-Usually the number is even smaller than that.
-At a 5 hour reception, only about 31⁄2 hours of music will actually be played overall.
+Usually, the number is even smaller than that.
+At a 5-hour reception, only about 31⁄2 hours of music will actually be played overall.

 Third, your DJ must have flexibility to follow the crowd and the types of music they respond to.
 Sure, you love Axl Rose, but believe me, your guests in general do not want to hear every song he ever recorded (if any at all).
 An experienced and professional DJ will know what titles most crowds respond to at weddings.